ANCPLabOldenburg/megqc_documentation/book/installation2.md

     /Users/<your_user>/MEGqc

 ```

+## What if you don't like GUIs and want to work with commands in the python environment where MEGqc is installed? 🤨

 ### Activate the environment
 The installer automatically creates and manages a virtual environment ([learn more about virtual environments](../extra/environment.md)).
 If you want to manually activate the environment from a terminal or command prompt you can use the following full paths: